 For your convenience, a retirement benefit calculator is available on the website and Fund staff is always available to talk by phone (312) 235-4597 or email email@example.com with questions concerning your benefits.
 You may also request a detailed written estimate of benefits based on a specific anticipated date of retirement, preferably within two years of your planned retirement.
 Any estimates are not binding on the Fund and should not be conclusively relied upon.

 Once you determine your retirement date based upon your estimated benefits as of that date, accounting for all lost time.
 You will need to contact the CPD Personnel Division and complete a Personnel Action Request (PAR) form, also known as the Retirement Submission Receipt.
 The form must be approved and signed by you and your commanding officer.

 After you complete the process with the CPD, please review the Planning for Retirement page and contact the Fund at (312) 235-4596 or email firstname.lastname@example.org to complete an application for retirement benefits.

 Your date of retirement impacts when you can expect your first annuity payment.
-If you retire prior to the 15th of the month, you can expect to receive your first payment approximately 6 weeks after your retirement date.
-If you retire on or after the 15th of the month, you can expect to receive your first payment 10 weeks after your retirement date.
+If your last day of employment with the CPD is on or before the 15th of the month, you can expect to receive your first annuity payment approximately 6 weeks after your effective retirement date.
+If your last day of employment with the CPD is after the 15th of the month, you can expect to receive your first annuity payment 8-10 weeks after your effective retirement date.

 The Fund cannot calculate a final benefit amount until it receives from the City of Chicago the data from your final payroll.
 Upon receipt of final payroll data, staff finalizes your annuity calculation and provides it to the Board for its next monthly Board meeting.
 The Board reviews and approves applications once a month at its regularly scheduled Board meetings, generally the third or fourth Thursday of every month.
 Retirement Benefits are always paid on the last business day of each month.